$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Nomenclature

-This paper is structured as follows: In sec.~\ref{sec:ipmHLSP} we first introduce the notion of active sets into the optimization problem~\eqref{eq:hlspLvll}.
-We then continue to outline the formulation of the IPM-HLSP and the corresponding hierarchical augmented system.
+This article is structured as follows: In Sec.~\ref{sec:ipmHLSP} we first introduce the notion of active sets into the optimization problem~\eqref{eq:hlspLvll}.
+We then continue to outline the formulation of the IPM for HLSP.
 Section~\ref{sec:compHLSP} oversees the efficient computation of the IPM solver iterations.
-We apply the null-space method to the augmented system which results in the projected normal equations, sec.~\ref{sec:nsproj}.
-This requires a concept we refer to as virtual priority levels and which is detailed in sec.~\ref{sec:virtualPriorLvl}.
-The choice of null-space basis is given in sec.~\ref{sec:nschoice}.
-With a special convergence test the calculation of the dual associated with the equality constraints in every Newton iteration can be avoided (sec.~\ref{sec:ipmnodual}).
-In sec.~\ref{sec:lqipm} the projected normal equations are expressed as a least squares problem.
+First, the overall algorithm is outlined in Sec.~\ref{sec:algo}.
+We apply the nullspace method which is a common tool in hierarchical programming, see Sec.~\ref{sec:nsproj}.
+This requires a concept we refer to as `virtual priority level' and which is detailed in Sec.~\ref{sec:virtualPriorLvl}.
+With a special convergence test the calculation of the dual associated with the active constraints can be avoided (Sec.~\ref{sec:ipmnodual}).
+In Sec.~\ref{sec:lqipm} we show that the solver iterations can be expressed in efficient least-squares form.
 Section~\ref{sec:predcoralgo} oversees the development of Mehrotra's predictor-corrector-algorithm for HLSP's.
-Bound constraints can be specially handled by a sparse QR decomposition (sec.~\ref{sec:sparseQR}) for a more computationally efficient algorithm which is finally outlined in sec.~\ref{sec:algo}.
-Finally, we give a computational comparison between the classical and projected normal equations and the least squares form (sec.~\ref{sec:qpopcomp}).
-The proposed algorithms are evaluated in sec.~\ref{sec:eval}.
-We conclude the paper with some remarks and considerations for future work (see sec.~\ref{sec:conclusion}).
+Finally, we give a computational comparison between the different solver formulations (Sec.~\ref{sec:qpopcomp}).
+The proposed algorithms are evaluated in Sec.~\ref{sec:eval}.
+We conclude the article with some remarks and considerations for future work (see Sec.~\ref{sec:conclusion}).